Term Insurance

 How long does a term insurance claim take to settle?

-For straightforward death claims with no investigation, insurers typically settle the payout within 15 days of claim intimation.
+For straightforward death claims with no investigation, insurers typically settle the payout within 15 days of claim submission.
 If an investigation is required, the claim settlement may take up to 45 days from the date of notification.
 This ensures timely support for the nominee while allowing the insurer to verify details when needed.
+As per IRDAI’s master circular on protection of policyholders’ interests, you can contact the insurer’s grievance redressal cell or escalate to the Insurance Ombudsman in case of delays.

 4.9